 - Establish conditions for rescue-screening of neuronal disease-specific biomarkers using small compound libraries (drug screening).
 I.e. identify lead compounds for pharma development.

-Neurodevelopmental and neurodegenerative disorders comprise a heterogeneous group of conditions for which treatment options are limited.
-Furthermore, the progress in understanding disease mechanisms has been slow.
-The limited access to biological material and lack of model systems to faithfully recapitulate human neuropathophysiology have been two major bottlenecks.
-The advent of high throughput methods (e.g. next generation sequencing), induced pluripotent stem cell (iPSC) technologies combined with specific genome editing using CRISPR/Cas9 provide prerequisites to overcome the limitations.
+Genetic epilepsies and early onset cognitive decline comprise heterogeneous groups of conditions for which treatment options are limited.
+The development of novel treatments and progress in understanding disease mechanisms are lagging.
+Main reasons are limited access of biological material and the lack of model systems to faithfully recapitulate human neuropathophysiology.
+The advent of high throughput methods, e.g. next generation sequencing, induced pluripotent stem cell (iPSC) technologies combined with CRISPR/Cas9 genome editing, provide new prerequisites to overcome the limitations.

 Novel disease-associated biomarkers

 The neuronal cell models are analysed using various techniques such as RNA-sequencing, immune-staining, image analysis, flow-sorting, electrophysiology etc. We have to date identified several novel disease-associated biomarkers in neural iPSC models for epilepsy-resistant Dravet syndrome and Neurochondrin deficiency, as well as for intellectual disability in Down syndrome and Mowat-Wilson syndrome (see reference list).

 We have established a screening pipe-line of our neuronal models based on cell-painting by using a combination of organell-specific stains (Fig).
 Stained neuronal cells are subsequently analysed by high through-put imaging and artificial intelligence (AI).
 The platform is up-running and has been adapted for iPSCs in collaboration with Chemical Biological Consortium Sweden (CBCS).
 Disease associated neuronal abnormalities detected by the platform (upon stain/imaging/AI) are used for rescue screening using available libraries of small chemical compounds.